How to Grow and Harvest Fava Beans (Plus My Shelling Technique)

 Fava beans

-I admit it — if fava beans weren’t so good for the soil, I likely wouldn’t grow them at all, edible or not.
+I admit it—if fava beans weren’t so darn useful as a cover crop you can also eat, I likely wouldn’t grow an entire bed of them, edible or not.
 Hidden inside those fat long pods are handfuls of delicious beans, but they make you work for it.
 Really work for it.

 Shelling the beans is a labor-intensive process, one that should be done on a (not so) lazy Sunday around the kitchen table or on the back porch while you watch your kids play.
 You might even enlist your kids to help, or bribe a friend to do it with you.
 It’s a lot of time to spend on a bean.